 b. the Supplier follows a mitigation hierarchy (i.e. only offsetting emissions of GHG after it has used all reasonable efforts to first reduce them, revising this approach over time as it is able to reduce more emissions);

-c. [the Supplier sources its offset credits through a project that has been verified in accordance with a recognised voluntary standard or from a United Nations Framework Convention on Climate Change (UNFCCC) clean development mechanism (CDM), with a view to the offsets being additional, permanent and verifiable;
+[c. the Supplier sources its offset credits through a project that has been verified by a recognised voluntary standard or from a United Nations Framework Convention on Climate Change (UNFCCC) clean development mechanism (CDM), with a view to the offsets being additional, permanent and verifiable;

-d. the Supplier considers the implications of the offsets purchased on a just transition and wider social and ecological goals.;
+d. the Supplier considers the implications of the offsets purchased on a just transition and wider social and environmental goals;

 e. the Supplier has a plan to transition the underlying offsetting projects to long lived storage methods which have low risk of reversal over millennia; and